jupozuelo/Software-Engineering/System_Design/System_Design.md

 For the first iteration of the web platform, a  paper prototyping method was used.
 Paper prototyping has the advantage of being very quick, tactile and collaborative, while still pushing the team to make design and functionality decisions.
 It focused the team away from small details, and forced the group to produce a rough interface very quickly without the distraction or barrier of slower programming or graphic design.
 Desired methods and key system requirements were very useful products of the process.
 The measurements were taken around a smart phone and used as the canvas size in order to simulate as close to the user experience as possible, assuming most users will use the web app via their smartphone.

-*Figure 3: Initial Paper Prototype*

 <p align="center"><img src="https://github.com/jupozuelo/Software-Engineering/blob/master/System_Design/Images/prototype1.png" alt="prototype1" width = 75% /></p>

+*Figure 4: Initial Paper Prototype.*

 The paper prototype was created in such a way that with manual manipulation, the paper ‘screens’ could be animated to simulate user interaction.
 See video here: